malisasmaz/VerivoxTariffComparison/README.md

 # Decision-Making Process and TechStack

 1. ASP.NET Core Web Api template used for the project.
-I separated sub processes.
+I separated sub processes using with Strategy Design Pattern.
 Unit and Integration tests added.
+Swagger UI integrated for API Documentation.
 2. Nuget packages and why I use them
    - Swashbuckle
      - For API Documentation with Swagger